rt-works/spring-rest-docs-custom-snippets/blogpost/blogpost.md

     }
 }
 ```
-The code represents a typical `Spring REST Docs` test, which starts off an embedded web server on fixed port `8080`,
+The code represents a typical `Spring REST Docs` test, which starts off an embedded web server on a fixed port `8080`,
 and sends a request to it.
 In a real life scenario you should use a random port number.
-Thanks to `RestDocumentationExtension` and the corresponding configuration in the `setup()` standard snippets are
+Thanks to `RestDocumentationExtension` and the corresponding configuration in the `setup()`, standard snippets are
 generated into the `build/generated-snippets` folder:
 ```bash
 ✔ 18:37 ~/projects/contactapi/build/generated-snippets/create-contact $ ll